-The presumption that acceptance of the gifts listed in section 5E do not influence a commissioner is rebuttable and after review by the board of ethics may be overcome based on the circumstances surrounding the giving and acceptance of the gift.
+The presumption that acceptance of the gifts listed in this-section influences a port eommissioner's action or non-action on any matter is 5E do not influence a commissioner is rebuttable and after review by the Boardboard of ethics may be overcome based on the circumstances surrounding the giving and acceptance of the Giftgift.

-Section 6.
+Section 76.
 Former Port Commissioners.

-Former commissioners engaging in transactions with the port shall do so consistent with the standards of ethical conduct and in accordance with the relevant portions of this Code.
+Former port commissioners ("former commissioners") engaging in transactions with the port shall do so consistent with the standards of ethical conduct and in accordance with the relevant portions of this Code.